- National FACC Network

 - Four passport-sized photos

 - CV in French (this letter should discuss relevant education and/or work experience and state why applicant wishes to participate in a training exchange program in France)

-- Copy of University diploma(s) or transcript(s)
+- Copy of University diploma(s) or transcript(s), translated in French

 - Clear photocopy of the first six pages of your U.S. Passport

 Please bring the following documents with you to your appointment at the VFS Global Processing Center, but please also verify with the sites above if any additional documents are required:

 - Copy of VFS Center appointment email confirmation – print the PDF with barcode and confirmation number ($1 to print on site)

 - Valid passport, plus a photocopy of the identification, last Schengen visa obtained if applicable, and validity page(s)

 - Passport needs to have been issued within the past 10 years and be valid for a minimum of 15 months after the day you plan to leave the United States

 - Please make sure that you have at least two blank pages left in your passport to affix your visa and, once in France, your OFII registration sticker.